bmammadli/PLA_LLM/README.md

 By freezing the pretrained backbone and updating only the PLA module, the framework is designed to provide:

-- substantially fewer trainable parameters than full fine-tuning,
+- substantially fewer trainable parameters than full fine-tuning;
-- reduced optimizer-state memory,
+- reduced optimizer-state memory;
-- reduced gradient-storage requirements,
+- reduced gradient-storage requirements;
-- lower GPU-memory consumption,
+- lower peak GPU-memory consumption;
-- shorter adaptation time,
+- shorter adaptation time;
-- lower computational and energy cost,
+- lower computational and energy cost;
 - preservation of the original pretrained model weights.

 These are currently design objectives.
 Quantitative claims will be added after controlled benchmarking.